tink-crypto/tink/python/examples/jwt/README.md

     --public_jwk_set_path public_jwk_set.json
 ```

-You can also verify a token using a public keyset given in JWK Set format:
+You can verify a token using a public keyset given in JWK Set format:

 ```shell
 $ ./bazel-bin/jwt/jwt_verify \